is-central/is-central.github.io/src/content/docs/is5-sarkaz/sniper-med-rosmontis.md

 Sniper/Medic Rosmontis start is one of the most powerful strategies in IS5 DLC2.
 It uses the most overpowered hand, has the best common relics buffing it, and uses operators who are all independently strong regardless of relics.
 I don't wish to spend too much time singing the praises of Sniper/Medic; I think its virtues are self-evident.

 That being said, Sniper/Medic is not without weaknesses.
-The first is the reliance on HP buffing.
-Before ED5 was released, it was feasible to beat Quilon without max HP buffing beyond Rise and Fall.
-Now, due to Amiya existing, we must hit ~4000 HP on our operators to survive Amiya’s blast with Shamare's help.
-This is doable consistently with the help of Eyja alter, making it so that we only need Rise and Fall + Eyja S3 up to do so.
-However, Epochs complicate the process significantly since Suffering's Epoch makes it very easy to get one-shot by the ball releasing your operator.
-As such, Windows has become a high priority.
-Thankfully with Rise and Fall + Window, you also survive Amiya's blast without Eyja.
+The first is that compared to Soul Escort (likely the strongest Lamp Squad), Sniper/Medic has a significantly lower chance of getting the Grand Wish inspirer which forces a prosperity epoch to happen.
+Epochs on boss stages are one of the biggest variables when playing since they can create unwinnable scenarios such as Sufferings Epoch in ED5 (the ball will one shot the operator as they get released) or Oddities in ED4 (+50% hp Envy's and Quilon is often untenable).

+Another weakness is that Sniper/Medic no longer has the strength to win with just Lamp relics.
+As such, we need to find ways to bridge the gap.
+The most obvious solution is acquiring damage relics.
+Base attack relics in particular like Silver Forks can singlehandedly solve the damage issue.
+Less obvious is that we can also compensate for lacking damage through more creative play like with White Dance Shoes which lets us place ranged operators out of harms way so they can dps for longer, or spawn pillars in ways we couldn't before.
+Squad size relics also factor into this, since at minimum every extra squad size we get is a body which stuns for 5s on deploy with very tanky stats.

-Another weakness is that Sniper/Medic no longer has the strength to win with just Lamp relics, requiring more damage relics than just what is provided.
-Neither of these past two weaknesses are unique to Sniper/Medic; however, Sniper/Medic is also a bit weak into F4 Shop Rob.
-Without a way to cheat the start of the fight with the 3 hovering chests (Mr. Boom, Initial DP, Initial SP, 2 agents, Mercenary Inspirer, knight lance pro, etc.), Sniper/Medic is reliant on Kroos Alter stun RNG assuming only King's Lance + crown.
+Sniper/Medic is also a bit weak into F4 Shop Rob.
+Without a way to cheat the start of the fight with the 3 hovering chests (Mr. Boom, Initial DP, Initial SP, 2 agents, Mercenary Inspirer, knight lance pro, etc.), Sniper/Medic is reliant on Kroos Alter stun RNG assuming only King's Lance + Crown.

+While these are 3 notable weaknesses of Sniper/Medic, it should be noted that these weaknesses are not unique.
+Every squad except Soul Escort needs to find a proper solution to the Shop Rob and relies on rng to get Grand Wish.
+Every squad including Soul Escort also greatly struggles when put in a position with only lamp relics.

 With DLC2, Wisadel-less flingers no longer have the raw power to just blast through every stage.
 Instead, the game plan is now to abuse pillars.
 Understanding the spawning logic for Rosmontis pillars is critical to success.
 You can get away with extremely weak clears as long as you have enough casters and snipers to throw at the enemy.
 This guide is primarily for players doing d18 245 runs (endings 2, 4, and 5 in one run).

 Sniper/Medic is about voucher efficiency.
 Your total hope requirements are low, but your total voucher requirements are high.
 Your goal is to reduce the RNG of vouchers as much as possible.
-Your final squad will likely look like Rosmontis, Greyy, Kroos Alter (Krooster), Amiya, Indigo, Ethan, Gravel, Kal’tsit (Kal), Shamare, 2 of Eyja Alter/Silence/Rose Salt, 2 agents, and Ray (optional).
+Your final squad will likely look like Rosmontis, Greyy, Kroos Alter (Krooster), Amiya, Indigo, Ethan, Gravel, Kal’tsit (Kal), Shamare, 1 or 2 of Eyja Alter/Silence/Rose Salt, 2 agents, and Ray (optional).